sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 #### Clone the Repository

 1. From the main page for the repository, select the **stable** branch, which is the most recent officially released version.
-The **master** branch is the branch under active development.
+The **main** branch is the branch under active development.
 2. From the main page for the repository, click **Code**.
 3. Copy the HTTPS URL for the repository.